 Nerves cascading from the brain, throughout the spine and down to the legs, send essential signals to various parts of the body.
 When some of those nerves become constricted or pinched, pain is often the result.
-If you are living with a pinched nerve that’s making daily activities difficult to perform, the Los Angeles spine surgeons at The Spine Institute Center for Spinal Restoration would like to share what else you should know about your condition.
+If you are living with a pinched nerve that’s making daily activities difficult to perform, the Santa Monica spine surgeons at The Spine Institute Center for Spinal Restoration would like to share what else you should know about your condition.

 The sooner the source of your pain is diagnosed, the more likely you’ll respond to treatment.
 Early signs of pinched nerves surrounding your lumbar or cervical spine may include shooting pain in the legs, buttock, or thighs, sharp pains in the lower back, or pain relegated to the back of the neck.
 Untreated nerve compression that continues over a long period of time can result in swelling and scaring that may interfere with nerve functions.
 In some cases, the protective area around the nerve may be compromised, resulting in a breakdown of the nerve itself.